GAM-team/GAM/wiki/Chrome-Policies.md

 chrome.devices.managedguest.apps.EnterpriseChallenge: Allows setting of whether the app can challenge enterprise keys.
   allowEnterpriseChallenge: TYPE_BOOL
+    Controls whether the app can challenge enterprise keys.

 chrome.devices.managedguest.apps.IncludeInChromeWebStoreCollection: Specifies whether the Chrome Application should appear in the Chrome Web Store collection.
   includeInCollection: TYPE_BOOL
+    Controls whether a Chrome Application should appear in the Chrome Web Store collection.
   spotlightRecommended: TYPE_BOOL
+    Controls whether a Chrome Application should be spotlighted in the Chrome Web Store collection.

 chrome.devices.managedguest.apps.InstallationUrl: Specifies the url from which to install a self hosted Chrome Extension.
   installationUrl: TYPE_STRING
     The url from which to install a self hosted Chrome Extension.
   overrideInstallationUrl: TYPE_BOOL
+    Override the URL provided in the extension manifest with the provided installation url.

 chrome.devices.managedguest.apps.InstallType: Specifies the manner in which the app is to be installed.
 Note: It's required in order to add an App or Extension to the set of managed apps & extensions of an Organizational Unit.
   appInstallType: TYPE_ENUM